yy1201/ISOM356-Book-Constrictor/Project Diary.md

 Started to plot the character appearance and emotion words appearance cumulative plots and developed Tokenization function.

-4/29 Finish the word frequency counting.
+4/29 Finished the word frequency counting.
 Got some problems when trying to rank the frequency of word appearance and found a way to use lambda function.
 Started to write qualitative analysis together.

-5/1 Combine the codes and qualitative analysis altogether on Jupyter Notebook and finalized the contents.
+5/1 Combined the codes and qualitative analysis altogether on Jupyter Notebook and finalized the contents.